peterblazejewicz/AngularJS101/README.md

 ```
 ### Creating the AngularJs Application

 The `beta5` release is the AngularJS introduction to ASP .NET 5.
 Now in 1.* version, it is becoming `first class citizen` in ASP .NET world.
-All tempaltes available in `Visual Studio 2015` are now available in `generator-aspnet`.
+All templates available in `Visual Studio 2015` are now available in `generator-aspnet`.

 #### Adding an AngularJs Module